yodrew/darkroomretreat/manuscript/air.md

 ### hum {#hum}

 In Europe, I have detected a strange hum in many places.
 It is a low-frequency sound and vibration that comes through the air and ground.
 My best explanation is that all the machines we use combined generate this hum.
-Cars, trains, airplanes, factories, ventilation (ironically), farm machinery, underground pumps all add up to this noise.
+This includes cars, trains, airplanes, factories, ventilation (ironically), farm machinery, underground pumps and anything else you can think of.
 Most people can't hear it.
-It drives me nuts.
+It drives me more nuts than usual.

 In fact, tomorrow I'll visit a music recording studio.
 Their technique of building a room within a room may work to stop this noise.
-It is exactly what it sounds like.
 The walls and ceilings of each structure don't touch.
-The floor floats on vibration-dampening springs or rubber blocks.
-Let's hope the acoustic and recording engineers have solved this for us.
+The inner room's' floor "floats" on vibration-dampening springs or rubber blocks.
+Let's hope the acoustic and recording engineers have solved this problem.

 ## machines {#machines}